baxpr/mavol/README.md

 https://github.com/vuiiscci/Multi_Atlas_app

-The regional volume estimates in the `VOL_TXT/target_processed_label_volumes.txt` file were underestimated in many cases.
+The regional volumes reported in the `VOL_TXT/target_processed_label_volumes.txt` file were underestimated in many cases.

-The code here loads the multi-atlas segmentation image (`SEG/orig_target_seg.nii.gz`) and computes correct regional volumes.
+The code here loads the multi-atlas segmentation image (`TICV/orig_target_seg_ticv.nii.gz`) and computes correct regional volumes.
 It also reports the size of the error in the output of any multi-atlas pipeline that was affected by the bug.

 As an alternative for the Matlab Nifti toolbox, newer versions of matlab have `niftiread`, `niftiinfo`, and `niftiwrite` functions.
 Another possibility is SPM12, which provides tools for reading and writing Nifti files.